GiorgosXaral/SoH-OOT/README.md

 Core moves at 13 instead of 10.
 Enraged: core speeds to 15 and every 140 frames it abandons its pattern and lunges straight at you at speed 26.

 Bongo Bongo — 36 → 72 hits
-Pauses cut from 127 frames to 99.
-Slam windup 12 instead of 20, and each slam sends a second shockwave.
+each slam sends a second shockwave.
 Sweeps and claps both move faster.
-Both hands attack together 30% of the time.
-Enraged: pauses drop to 71, both hands come at you 70% of the time, and claps become much more frequent.
+Both hands attack together 30% of the time.  both hands come at you 70% of the time, and claps become much more frequent.

 Twinrova — 24 → 48 hits
 The sisters need twice as many reflected blasts before merging.
 Each sister has a 50% chance to fire on every approach and flies at 13 instead of 10.
 Merged, she flies at 36, blasts travel at 26, and she recovers in 40 frames instead of 60.
 She starts mixing blast types much earlier.
 Enraged: blasts at 30, and she chains a second blast immediately instead of flying off.

+Ganondorf — 40 → 80 hits

+Ganondorf calls a dark storm.
+He gathers magic, blinks to the far side of the room in a burst of dark motes, throws a fan of five homing magic balls, and then calls three bolts of lightning down on you, four in the second half.
+Each bolt marks the floor with dark motes for about twenty frames before it lands, so it's dodged by walking, and the shockwave it leaves is the part that hurts.
+He rolls this into his normal attack choices in both halves of the fight, so the tennis rally is no longer all there is.

+Ganon — 30 → 60 hits, and 25 → 50 after he gets back up

+Walks faster and closes distance sooner.
+Enraged, which means the collapsing-tower phase or once he's taken real damage after getting up: swings 25% faster and tacks an extra left-right pair onto his sword combo, so what used to be two swings can become four.
+Ganon now fights like the beast in A Link to the Past.
+He keeps his sword swings, but three new moves break up the old chase.
+He crouches, roars and leaps clear across the arena, landing with a quake that throws a ring of fire racing outward.
+He paws the ground and then charges in a straight line with both swords out, and if you sidestep he buries them in the wall and stands there stuck, which is your window to get behind him for the tail.
+Up close he plants himself and sweeps the floor with a ring of flame that has exactly one gap in it, and a single flame drops early on the gap's side so you can read where to run.
+He picks these by distance, and all of it is faster and bigger once he's enraged.

 In game: it's under Enhancements > Epona, and it's on by default in Freeform mode.